themusiclab/universal-music/README.md

-**This repository is currently under construction pre-publication in PNAS.
-We will remove this warning when all materials are up-to-date.**

 # Universal interpretations of vocal music

 This is the repository for Yurdum et al. "Universal interpretations of vocal music" (2023, PNAS).
 The manuscript is publicly available at https://psyarxiv.com/4kdx6.